-We have a range of bikes to suit most needs and requirements.
+We have a wide range of cycles to suit most abilities.
 Standard pedal and e-assisted bikes, trikes, quad bikes, tandem trikes, handcycles and bikes suitable for wheelchair users.
+We also have a range of specially adapted pedals and handgrip adaptations to help perfectly fit a cycle to your needs.

-The information below may help you decide which is most suitable for you.
-We are always very happy to provide advice and work with you to find what works best for you - you can try as many as you like!
+We always try to match clients, volunteers and companion riders with the most appropriate equipment.
+If you have particular needs, please discuss these with us.
+We are very happy to provide advice and work with you to find what works best for you – you can try as many as you like!

 Alfie